 Furthermore, "just in time" delivery methods may produce shortages when the systems break down due to weather, transportation delays, or conflict.
-People come to know each other through interactions, and transactions are fundamental to global trade, but cultural viewpoints may come into conflict.
-Some cultures may want a traditional framework to continue, and will promote their traditional cultural values and norms at the expense of innovation and trade.
+People come to know each other through interactions (and transactions are fundamental to global trade), but cultural viewpoints may come into conflict.
+Some cultures may want a traditional framework to continue and will promote their traditional cultural values and norms at the expense of innovation and trade.
 Other cultures may come to embrace diverse cultures and trade, only to find that they have welcomed some who wish to do harm.
 In a modern world, transactions have a cultural dynamic that cannot be ignored.

 Intercultural communication and business have been related since the first exchange of value.
 People, even from the same community, had to arrive at a common understanding of value.
-Symbols, gestures, and even language reflect these values, and attention to this central concept will enable the skilled intercultural communicator to look beyond his or her own viewpoint.
+Symbols, gestures, and even language reflect these values.
+Attention to this central concept will enable the skilled business communicator to look beyond his or her own viewpoint.

 It was once the privilege of the wealthy to travel, and the merchant or explorer knew firsthand what many could only read about.
-Now we can take virtual tours of locations we may never travel to, and, as the cost of travel decreases, can increasingly see the world for ourselves.
-As global trade as developed, and time to market has decreased, the world has effectively grown smaller.
+Now we can take virtual tours of locations we may never travel to, and as the cost of travel decreases, we can increasingly see the world for ourselves.
+As global trade has developed, and time to market has decreased, the world has effectively grown smaller.
 While the size has not changed, our ability to navigate has been dramatically decreased.
 Time and distance are no longer the obstacles they once were.
-The Canadian philosopher Marshall McLuhan, a pioneer in the field of communication, predicted what we now know as the "global village."
-The global village19 is characterized by information and transportation technologies that reduce the time and space required to interact.McLuhan, M. (1964).
-Understanding media: the extensions of man.
-New York: McGraw-Hill.
+Canadian Marshall McLuhan, a pioneer in the field of communication, predicted what we now know as the "global village."
+The global village is characterized by information and transportation

+Characterized by information and transportation technologies that reduce the time and space required to interact. technologies that reduce the time and space required to interact.McLuhan, M. (1964).
+Understanding media: The extensions of man.
+New York, NY: McGraw-Hill.

-• People create political, legal, economic, and ethical systems to guide them in transacting business domestically and internationally.
+People create political, legal, economic, and ethical systems to guide them in transacting business domestically and internationally.